micka-coder/talmedia/tanakh/deuteronomy/tanakh-deuteronomy-chapter-6-rashi_en.md

 <b>The upright and the good.</b> This refers to compromises beyond what is outlined by the law.

 ### passuk 19
-<b>As (Hachem) declared.</b> And where did He so declare?
+<b>As (Adonoy) declared.</b> And where did He so declare?
 “And I will bring panic to all the people, etc.”

 ### passuk 20
 <b>When your son asks you tomorrow.</b> The word מָחָר (tomorrow) is used sometimes in reference to a distant future.